-- IFRS 9, 'Financial Instruments' (effective 1 January 2018) replaces the guidance in IAS 39 with a standard that is less complex and principles based.
+- Amendments to IFRS 2 'Share based payments' on clarifying how to account for certain types of share-based payment transactions (effective 1 January 2018).
+This amendment clarifies the measurement basis for cash-settled, share-based payments and the accounting for modifications that change an award from cash-settled to equitysettled.
+It also introduces an exception to the principles in IFRS 2 that will require an award to be treated as if it was wholly equity-settled, where an employer is obliged to withhold an amount for the employee's tax obligation associated with a share-based payment and pay that amount to the tax authority. - IFRS 9, 'Financial Instruments' (effective 1 January 2018) replaces the guidance in IAS 39 with a standard that is less complex and principles based.
 The new standard simplifies the model for classifying and recognising financial instruments and aligns hedge accounting more closely with common risk management practices.
 Changes in own credit risk in respect of liabilities designated at fair value through profit or loss shall now be presented within OCI; this change can be adopted early without adopting IFRS 9.
 IFRS 9's new impairment model is a move away from IAS 39's incurred credit loss approach to an expected credit loss model.
-Earlier recognition of impairment losses is likely to result and for entities with significant lending activities, an overhaul of related systems and processes will be needed. - IFRS 15 'Revenue from contracts with customers' (effective 1 January 2018) is a converged standard from the IASB and FASB on revenue recognition and replaces IAS 11 and IAS 18.
-The new standard is based on the principle that revenue is recognised when control of a good or service transfers to a customer - so the notion of control replaces the existing notion of risks and rewards.
+Earlier recognition of impairment losses is likely to result and for entities with significant lending activities, an overhaul of related systems and processes will be needed.
+The Group does not expect IFRS 9 to have a significant impact on current financial instrument classification and measurement practice. - IFRS 15 'Revenue from contracts with customers' (effective 1 January 2018) is a converged standard from the IASB and FASB on revenue recognition and replaces IAS 11 and IAS 18.
+The new standard is based on the principle that revenue is recognised when control of a good or service transfers to a customer so the notion of control replaces the existing notion of risks and rewards.